Add Any Component to Your Design With Unified Component Libraries

 Entering in, again, your LM386 part number query (under the TI ), you now have a few options to choose from.

-You are now free to do what you will with the that you want.
+You are now free to do what you will with them.
 This is just one specific example of how I like to grab specific from Altium’s Unified Component when I am set on a certain component.

 By simply clicking ‘Request a Part’ from the libraries window, you will be sent to EE Concierge™, whereby sending a simple manufacturing datasheet and part number, they will have your part ready for use in Altium in less than 24 hours.